COVID-19 – FAQs

 In the first instance we would strongly recommend you speak to your charity about any concerns you have – as they may be able to offer some advice or help.
 We are able to offer two options:

-- In agreement with your chosen charity you are able to change payment option and self-fund.
-This means you pay the cost of your challenge yourself and you have no minimum sponsorship target, you still send sponsorship money to your charity as you raise it.
+•In agreement with your chosen charity, you are able to change payment option and self-fund.
+This means you pay the cost of your challenge yourself and you have no minimum sponsorship target.
+Any sponsorship you have raised should still be sent to your charity.

 What if I am a participant on a bespoke charity or corporate challenge?